mku11/Salmon-AES-CTR/README.md

 * Maximum drive file size: 2^64 bytes
 * Maximum number of drive files: 2^62 (64 bit nonces used for the filename and the file contents.

-### Contributions
+## Contributions
-Code contributions are not accepted.
-Bug reports and security POCs are more than welcome!
+Unfortunately I cannot accept any code contributions.
+Though, bug reports and security POCs are more than welcome!

-### License
+## License
 Salmon is released under MIT Licence, see [LICENSE](https://github.com/mku11/Salmon-AES-CTR/blob/main/LICENSE) file.
 Make sure you read the LICENSE file and display proper attribution if you decide to use this software.
 Dependency libraries from Github, Maven, and NuGet are covered by their own license